digidigital/Extensions-and-Scripts-for-pyFPDF-fpdf2/README.md

 ![Transparent text, images and drawings in pyFPDF](https://raw.githubusercontent.com/digidigital/Transparency-for-pyFPDF-fpdf2/main/result.jpg)

+The generated PDF is exported as PDF version 1.4.
+It may not comply with the PDF standard in all respects.

 ### The script is the answer for:
 * How to create a PDF with transparent text in Python?
 * How to add images with alpha/transparency in pyFPDF?